htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 :index:`priority<single: priority; job>` :index:`of a job<single: of a job; priority>`

-The HTCondor system decides the maximum amount of machine slots each user deserves.
+The HTCondor system decides a "fair share" of machine slots each user deserves.
 Whether each user can use all of these slots depends on a number of factors.
 For example, if the user's jobs only match to a small number of machines, perhaps the user will be running fewer jobs than deserved.